-Bond hearing scheduled for Jackie Wilson, man granted new trial in murder of 2 Chicago police officers
+Bond hearing postponed for Jackie Wilson, man granted new trial in murder of 2 Chicago police officers

-CHICAGO — A bond hearing is scheduled for a man granted a new trial in the deaths of two Chicago police officers nearly 40 years ago.
+CHICAGO — A bond hearing Thursday was postponed for a man granted a new trial in the deaths of two Chicago police officers 36 years ago.

-A Cook County judge rejected the request of a special prosecutor to delay Thursday's hearing for Jackie Wilson.
+A Cook County judge previously rejected the request of a special prosecutor to delay Thursday's hearing for Jackie Wilson.
 The prosecutors said they needed to subpoena Wilson's prison disciplinary records.

 Wilson's attorneys objected, calling the request a "fishing expedition."